OpenAgentsInc/onyx/docs/llm-store.md

 The initialize action:
 1. Creates the models directory if needed
 2. Scans for locally downloaded models
-3. Updates store state with found models
+3. Updates store state with found models using MST's `replace` action
 4. Automatically selects a ready model if available

 ### Model Management